News Our Feedback to EC 25 September 2022

 “This SCHEER report has by design a predetermined outcome in favor of the telecommunications industry’s needs of continued adherence to ICNIRP’s guidelines.
 The SCHEER working group has conflicts of interest and is unbalanced as to the selection of its members.
 The SHEER Opinion fails to include any of the many scientific experts who agree that there is sufficient evidence of health risks well below ICNIRP’s guidelines.
 Thereby obstructing decisions to adopt much lower limits for better protection of the public and the environment.
 SCHEER’s so-called "assessment" is of low quality and fails to meet basic scientific criteria.
 Furthermore, SCHEER completely ignores to do risk assessment for the environment.”

-Please read the feedback to the SCHEER Opinion report here: PDF document
+Feedback to the SCHEER Opinion report

-Strong support for our scientific based criticism of The SCHEER Opinion from stakeholders
+Strong support for our scientific based criticism of The SCHEER Opinion from stakeholders:

 Vibeke Frøkjær Jensen, The Council for Health-Safe Telecommunication, Denmark

 Mona Nilsson, Director, Swedish Radiation Protection Foundation, Sweden

 Pernille Schriver, Coordinator for The ECI “Stop 5G - Stay Connected but Protected” and representative for Europeans for Safe Connections

 Petra Bertová Polovková, NGO Electrosmog&health - OZ Elektrosmog a zdravie, Slovakia

 Sophie PELLETIER, Chairman PRIARTEM - Electrosensibles de France, France